London Borough of Barking & Dagenham

 The council has not listed any fee discounts for accredited landlords, which we think is a shame.

-These fees were last checked in May 2023 but could be subject to change in the future.
-You can view the mandatory HMO licensing fees here and the selective licensing fees here on the council's website.
+The fees we have listed were correct as of February 2025 but could be subject to change in the future.
+You can view the fees on the council’s website.

 We offer a licence application handling service in Barking & Dagenham and you can find further information here.
 Simply complete the online enquiry form to get the process underway.